 But Ballard, 16, doesn’t have the bravado of most.
-Her instincts are humble, but her competitiveness is on the track.
-That’s one reason why Toukene says she’s special.
+Her instincts are humble, while she squares up her competitiveness on the track.
+It’s one reason why Toukene says she’s special.

 “He would always say, ‘You have the potential to take it to the next level,’” Ballard said of Toukene.
 “A lot of coaches tell you that, but he kept telling me you can be this and you can do that.
 He’s given me what I need to do that.”

-Adriana Shockley went to a private school in the Chesapeake area in the 8th grade before she met Toukene.
+Then there’s Adriana Shockley, another one of Toukene’s talented disciples.
+She went to a private school in the Chesapeake area in the 8th grade before she met him.
 A student-athlete with an immense work ethic, she was drawn to Toukene and Western Branch.
 It was a school and a program in which she felt could get the most out of herself.

 “My parents didn’t want me to come here, but I told them I wanted to go,” she said.

-And while Shockley, 16-year-old junior, remains extremely talented, having won an outdoor state title in the 400m (56.08) and an indoor title in the 500m (1:14.51), sometimes she lacks the confidence to believe she’s among the best in the state.
+And while Shockley, a 16-year-old junior, remains extremely talented -- having won an outdoor state title in the 400m (56.08) and an indoor title in the 500m (1:14.51) -- sometimes she lacks the confidence to believe she’s among the best in the state.